chrisli30/revealjs-slides/syllabus/8-XCM/2-Recurring_Payment_Moonriver/Recurring_Payment_Moonriver_slides.md

 ### Lesson Recap

-To create a successful XCM message between chains, ensure you have the following elements prepared:
+To successful remote execute an extrinsic via XCM between chains, ensure you have the following elements prepared:

 - Type: Identify whether it's VRP (Vertical Relay Process) or HRMP (Horizontal Relay Process), representing the two parties involved in the communication.